huggingface/blog/tf-xla-generate.md

 since the release of OpenAI's [GPT-2](https://openai.com/blog/better-language-models/), models with text generation capabilities have been in the spotlight.
 And for legitimate reasons -- these models can be used to summarize, translate, and they even have demonstrated zero-shot learning capabilities on some language tasks.
+This blog post will show how to take the most of this technology with TensorFlow.

 The Hugging Face `transformers` library started with NLP models, so it is natural that text generation is of utmost importance to us.